MahdiAhmadiKamal/PyLearn7-Image-Processing/PyLearn7-Assignment29/secret text/readme.md

-# Photo to Sketch Conversion
+# Appearance of the Secret Text
-Using opencv in python, this program can convert any photo to sketch.
+Using opencv in python, this program can subtract two images from each other to make the secret text appear.

 ## How to Install
 Run following command: